Package

 Examples:

-# Start scripting sessiondp package script datapackage.json
+# Start scripting sessiondpkit package script datapackage.json

-dp package publish ckan
+dpkit package publish ckan

-dp package publish ckan <descriptor-path>CKAN Options:
+dpkit package publish ckan <descriptor-path>CKAN Options:

 --to-ckan-api-key: CKAN API key for authentication--to-ckan-url: CKAN instance URL--to-ckan-owner-org: Organization to publish under--to-ckan-dataset-name: Name for the dataset